 Alternatively, you can also use this special offer by Busbud for booking bus tickets for your trip to Spain.

 If you’re looking to save on accommodation when traveling around Spain, use our Booking.com discount code to get up to 15% off on all properties in Spain.

-Alternatively, if Airbnbs are your thing, you can claim a $50 bonus on your first Airbnb booking with this link.
+Alternatively, if you’re looking for something different, you can claim a $50 bonus on your first Vrbo booking with this link.

 Last but not least, don’t forget that travel insurance is mandatory in Spain for international tourists (coming from outside of the EU).
 And true, there are many cheap travel insurance providers online but in reality, many of these plans don’t even cover the most basic medical costs you can potentially encounter.
 If you want to play it safe and get a plan that will have you covered no matter what (especially if traveling in Spain alone), I personally recommend World Nomads.